verhas/BLOG/exception_no_stack/ARTICLE.md

 Usually such a situation does not verify to be an exception, and I acknowledge that this is a bit contrived example, but we needed something simple.
 If the length of the line is zero then we throw a `LineEmpty` exception.
 (We do not list the code of `LineEmpty` exception.
 It is in the code repo, and it is simple, nothing special.
 It extends `RuntimeException`, no need to declare where we throw it.)
+If you look at the mock implementation of `FileReader` then you can see that we planted an empty line in the file `c.txt`.

 The counter on the file level using the line level counter is the following: